department-of-veterans-affairs/va.gov-team/products/identity-personalization/onsite-notifications/2023-scaling-onsite-notifications/product/onsite-notifications-intake-process.md

 - Action items: requires a veteran to do somehting in order to advance a process (or prevent a process from stalling)
 - Communicate high-priority benefit status/updates that don't necessarily require action

-For more details, see [Onsite Notification Criteria](https://github.com/department-of-veterans-affairs/va.gov-team/tree/master/products/identity-personalization/onsite-notifications#onsite-notification-criteria).
+For more details, see [Product Outline](https://github.com/department-of-veterans-affairs/va.gov-team/tree/master/products/identity-personalization/onsite-notifications#onsite-notification-criteria).

-### Criteria
+### Onsite Notifications Criteria
 _Criteria assumes all notifications are personalized to the user (i.e. no blasts or blanket announcements._

 1. **Is the notification in question a confirmation or success message?**
 2. **Is the notification actionable?**
 3. **If not-actionable, is the notification in question a high priority status update?**

+### VA Notify Technical Criteria
+...